dibaloke/dibaloke.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at [Marquette University](https://www.marquette.edu/).
+I am a graduate student at [Marquette University](https://www.marquette.edu/) in the computer science department.

-I have a keen interest in exploring all areas within the machine and deep learning.
-However, I have most experience in computer vision and graph neural networks.
-My current research focuses on vision+x models and their interpretability.
-At the moment I am exploring vision+x models used in computational pathology and how to understand their predictions.
+My current research focuses on Vision+X models in computational pathology and how to interpret their predictions through explainability algorithms.
+I am also interested in foundation models, unsupervised pre-training schemes, generative AI, LLMs and adversarial attacks.

-Previously I was a lecturer in the Electrical, Electronic and Communication (EECE) department, [MIST](https://mist.ac.bd/).
+Previously, I was a lecturer in the Electrical, Electronic, and Communication (EECE) department, [MIST](https://mist.ac.bd/).

 ------
 # Technical Write-ups